Vicbuz/When_ones_not_enough/README.md

 ```bash
 python vcf_to_colony_allele_frequencies.py file_in file_out snp_num
 ```
 Where file_in is your filtered vcf file, file_out will be the resulting allele freuqencie table and the snp_num is the number of SNPs in your filtered vcf input.
-The total number of SNPs is used to as a sense check against the resulting the length of the allele frequencie table.
+The total number of SNPs is used to as a sense check against the resulting the length of the allele frequency table.
 The resulting table will be a data frame with sample names as headers and rows of SNPs containing allele frequecnies.

 ### Perform ABBA BABA